 In 1880, at the suggestion of his brother Theo, Vincent decided to devote himself fully to art.
-He had continued to make drawings and sketches since childhood, but this marks the beginning of a serious and lifelong pursuit to be an artist.
+He had continued to make drawings and sketches since childhood, but this marked the beginning of a serious and lifelong pursuit to be an artist.
 In this period, van Gogh was particularly inspired by artists such as Jules Breton (1827-1906) and Jean-François Millet (1814-75), known for their images of peasants.
-Despite some aversion to a formal course of study, van Gogh moved to Brussels toward the end of the year to attend the Académie Royale des Beaux-Arts, where he studied life-drawing, anatomy, and physiognomy.
-Theo, who had begun working for Goupil’s, began to support him financially at this point so that Vincent could focus completely on his art.
+Despite some aversion to a formal course of study, van Gogh moved to Brussels toward the end of the year to attend the Académie Royale des Beaux-Arts, where he studied life-drawing, anatomy and physiognomy.
+Theo, who had begun working for Goupil’s, began to support him financially at this point, so that Vincent could focus completely on his art.

 Fisherman’s wife, 1883